fe1493/FlightSimulatorInterpreter/README.md

 # Downloads/Files

 In order to work with the simulator, we need to install the application "FlightGear".
-We will also be working with a text file of all the commands, with which we will be able to communicate with the simulator
+We will also be working with a text file of all the commands, with which we will be able to communicate with the simulator.
+The text file will be one of the arguments of the program.
+We will also need a generic xml file, which holds all the infortmation of the data we will be using.
+In order for the program to work properly, the xml file needs to be in the flightgear/properties/data folder.

 # Installation of FlightGear